Web Hosting Performance Test: 120 Days of Real Data

 - Nov 8, 2024 at 2:15 AM — 31 minutes (longest): Extended outage

-- Contacted support at 2:27 AM via phone
+- Support contacted at 2:27 AM via phone

 - Agent confirmed: “Server hardware issue affecting multiple accounts”

-- Resolution: Site back at 2:46 AM after server restart
+- Resolution: Site returned at 2:46 AM after server restart

 - Nov 14, 2024 at 3:33 AM — 6 minutes: HTTP 503 errors